Ole Gunnar Solskjaer has a decision to make between Romelu Lukaku and Marcus Rashford this week against Barcelona.

 While it could come down to Rashford’s fitness, Lukaku has extra motivation to produce.

-Lukaku would being going up against Samuel Umtiti, the man who inflicted the most painful defeat of his career.
+Lukaku would be going up against Samuel Umtiti, the man who inflicted the most painful defeat of his career.

 Last summer Lukaku’s Belgium came unstuck in the World Cup semi-final against eventual winners France.

 Lukaku drew a blank against centre-back Umtiti, who turned matchwinner, scoring France’s goal in the 1-0 win.

 The United striker had a slow start to the season, possibly hurt by his exploits and near miss at the World Cup.